segmentio/kafka-go/README.md

 **Note:** Even though kafka.Message contain ```Topic``` and ```Partition``` fields, they **MUST NOT** be set when writing messages.
 They are intended for read use only.

+### Writing to multiple topics

+Each writer is bound to a single topic, to write to multiple topics, a program must create multiple writers.

+We considered making the `kafka.Writer` type interpret the `Topic` field of the `kafka.Message` values, batching messages per partition or topic/partition is not so different and could be achieved.
+However, supporting this means we would also have to report stats broken down by topic.
+It would also raise the question of how we would manage configuration specific to each topic (e.g. different compression algorithms).
+Overall, the amount of coupling between the various properties of `kafka.Writer` suggest that we should not support publishing to multiple topics from a single writer, and instead encourage the program to create a writer for each topic it needs to publish to.

+The split of connection management into the `kafka.Transport` in kafka-go 0.4 has made writers really cheap to create as they barely manage any state, programs can construct new writers configured to publish to kafka topics when needed.

+Adding new APIs to facilitate the management of writer sets is an option, and we would welcome contributions in this area.

 ### Compatibility with other clients

 #### Sarama